dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * Call Center Service Level Agreement Evaluation

-Create standard format for conversations that can be used as a legal instrument such as verbal contract.
+Create standard format for conversations that can be used as a legal instrument such as verbal contract or for compliance records.
 This use case requires that a conversation be immutable.

 Better organize conversational data so that it can be handled in a consistant, safer means.

+Not in scope:

+* Streaming

+* Transport Mechanisms

+* Storage or Databases

+* Methods of Redaction of Text, Audio or Video Media

 # Conventions and Definitions